osdc/codejam/README.md

 ## What is a Code Jam?

 This is something you might be asking yourself.
 A Code Jam is a chance to create something with a team.
-In each Jam, you are paired up with a group of other users just like yourself with whom you collaborate and make a project on a given theme.
+You are paired up with a group of other participants just like yourself with whom you collaborate and make a project on a given theme.
 You then have around a week's time to create the best project you can.
 See [Format](#format) for detailed information.

 ## Particulars